 Finally, colourful metal birds with silky tail feathers were clipped onto the tree, one at a time.
 They always reminded me of the beautiful songbirds that filled our yard with music each summer, and they looked very familiar, like dear old friends, perched on the spruce branches in the living room.

-The next ornaments were the homemade ones – pine cones with the tips painted white, or small Santas, or paper angels.
-Some even looked a little worse for the wear, but they were hung on the tree every year just the same.
+The next ornaments were the ones we’d made ourselves over the years – pine cones with the tips painted white, or small Santas, or paper angels.
+Some even looked a little worse for the wear, but they were hung on the tree every year, just the same.
 The last decoration to be placed on the tree was the tinsel, and it was hung very carefully, strand by strand – not too much so that you couldn’t see the ornaments, and not too little, but just enough to glimmer and shine when the lights on the tree were lit.

 Mother often made eggnog while we decorated, and she brought us plates of her homemade cookies while we worked.
 When we were finally finished we sat back among all of the empty boxes and looked approvingly at our work.

-By the end of the day on December 1st each year, the scent of spruce filled the house, and the candles on the angel chimes were lit.
-The Christmas cards were stacked in the mailbox at the end of our long lane-way, Dad turned on the outside lights, and the big spruce near the front door glowed softly beside the old house.
+By the end of the day on December 1st each year, the scent of the freshly-cut spruce tree filled the house, and the candles on the angel chimes were lit.
+The Christmas cards were stacked in the mailbox at the end of our long lane-way, Dad turned on the outside lights, and the big spruce near the front door, adorned with coloured lights glowed softly beside the old house.